reema0814/MLOpsTemplate/src/workshop/documents/part_4.md

     > Note: Hopefully "yourname-dev" branch is colored green with a * next to it.

 3. In this step we want to make some changes to our ML code, locate and open the following file: ```/src/workshop/core/training/ml_training.py```
+    > Run the following command to switch back files until you reach your repo i.e. MLOpsTemplate)
+    ```
+    cd ..
+    ```
+    > Locate the CI pipeline template under ```/src/workshop/core/training/ml_training.py``` by running the following command:
+    ```
+    cd src/workshop/core/training/
+    nano ml_training.py
+    ```
     >Action Item: Update `ml_training.py`, you can search for #setup and modify `alpha` to: `model = Ridge(alpha=100)`
+    >**Note:** You can use the arrow keys to move around in the file.
+Press the "CTRL + X" keys to close the file.
+You will be prompted to save your changes.
+Press the "y" key to save your changes and then press enter to exit.

     The default for the model is set to 100,000.
 By updating alpha we think it will improve the model performance, let's find out!
 Make sure to save the changes to the file.
 Now we want to commit these changes to the local branch and push them to our github repository.
 This will update the remote github branch on the repository.